MichiasAsnake/JobSight2.0/api_knowledge.md

-Here's a **complete Markdown (`.md`) file** that you can use as your **API knowledge base for Cursor**, GPT-4, or any RAG system.
-It includes:

-✅ Clear endpoint descriptions
-✅ Parameter mappings
-✅ Sample response keys
-✅ Relationship logic
-✅ Query-to-endpoint mapping

----

 # 🧠 API Knowledge Base for Decopress Internal Systems

 This document helps AI tools like Cursor, GPT-4, and RAG systems understand how to: